dotnet/docs-maui/docs/user-interface/animation/basic.md

 await image.RelScaleTo(2, 2000);
 ```

-In this example, an `Image` instance is scaled up to twice its size over 2 seconds (2000 milliseconds).
+In this example, an <xref:Microsoft.Maui.Controls.Image> instance is scaled up to twice its size over 2 seconds (2000 milliseconds).
 The `RelScaleTo` method obtains the current `Scale` property value of the element for the start of the animation, and then scales from that value to the value plus its first argument.
 This ensures that each animation will always be a scaling of 2 from the starting position.

 ### Scaling and rotation with anchors

 The `AnchorX` and `AnchorY` properties of a visual element set the center of scaling or rotation for the `Rotation` and `Scale` properties.
 Therefore, their values also affect the `RotateTo` and `ScaleTo` methods.

-Given an `Image` that has been placed at the center of a layout, the following code example demonstrates rotating the image around the center of the layout by setting its `AnchorY` property:
+Given an <xref:Microsoft.Maui.Controls.Image> that has been placed at the center of a layout, the following code example demonstrates rotating the image around the center of the layout by setting its `AnchorY` property:

 ```csharp
 double radius = Math.Min(absoluteLayout.Width, absoluteLayout.Height) / 2;